 Types of Plants Based on Life Cycle

 Known as the longest living beings on the earth, the classification of age also corresponds to the growth and size of a plant.
 Every plant completes its life cycle depending upon its surroundings as well as seed and whether it got the required nutrition to grow or not.
-They are mainly of three types based on the category of life cycle:
+They are mainly of three types based on the category of the life cycle:

 Ephemerals comprise a very short life span.
-Having a shorter life cycle that only spans across the few weeks, they grow, reproduce and die and are found almost everywhere.
+Having a shorter life cycle that only spans across a few weeks, they grow, reproduce and die and are found almost everywhere.
 They are not just limited to just a single type of environment and some of the ephemeral plants are Bloodroot, Red trillium, Great White trillium, etc.

 As the name suggests, the annual category corresponds to those plants that only sustain for more or less than a year.
 Mainly used for growing crops and in agriculture, the popular examples of this type are Watermelon, Maize, Durum, etc.

 Biennials require two years to complete their biological cycle of growth, reproduction and then decay.
-During these two years, the first year encompasses of their flowering process and they start to die in the subsequent one.
+During these two years, the first year encompasses their flowering process and they start to die in the subsequent one.
 Late spring is the flowering time for Biennials and their prominent examples are Kalette, Hollyhock, Potato, Carrot, etc.

 Having the longest life span of all, Perennials continue to grow for several years.
 They do not have any fixed age to complete their biological cycle.
 If they are not harmed by nature or cut down forcefully, they will continue to grow for hundreds of years.
 Examples of such plants are Strawberry, Basil, Oregano, etc.